Ashutosh-4485/Customer-Churn-Prediction/README.md

 **Conclusion **

-After applying SMOTE, I trained the model on XGBoostClassifier, ANN (with 3 hidden layers over 100 epochs) and SGDClassifier, XGBoost has given the best accuracy.
+After applying SMOTE, I trained the model on XGBoostClassifier, ANN (with 3 hidden layers over 100 epochs) and SGDClassifier, XGBoost has given the best accuracy of 82%.